aattola/fivem-react-typescript/README.md

 ## Acknowledgements

-React utils are from Project Error.
+Some utils used are from Project Error.
 You can read more about the utils at [Project Error react boilerplate](https://github.com/project-error/fivem-react-boilerplate-lua)